A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Robot Experiment

-Having the iCub acquired the visual and auditory inputs, the social cue detectors and the sound source localiser extract features from those audio-visual frames.
-Following the detection and generation of the feature maps, those are propagated to GASP, which, in turn, predicts a fixation density map (FDM) $\mathcal{F} \colon \mathbb{Z}^2 \to \left[ 0 , 1 \right]$, which is displayed in the form of a saliency map for a given frame.
-The FDM peak $\left( x_{\mathcal{F}} , y_{\mathcal{F}} \right)$ is determined by calculating
+After the iCub acquires the visual and auditory inputs, the social cue detectors and the sound source localisation model extract features from those audio-visual frames.
+Following the detection and generation of the feature maps, they are propagated to GASP, which, in turn, predicts a fixation density map $\mathcal{F} \colon \mathbb{Z}^2 \to \left[ 0 , 1 \right]$, which is displayed in the form of a saliency map for a given frame.
+The fixation peak $\left( x_{\mathcal{F}} , y_{\mathcal{F}} \right)$ is determined by calculating

 The values of $x_{\mathcal{F}}$ and $y_{\mathcal{F}}$, originally in pixels, are then normalised to scalar values $\hat{x}_{\mathcal{F}}$ and $\hat{y}_{\mathcal{F}}$ within the $\left[ -1 , 1 \right]$ range, such that